FLARE-forecast/NEON-forecast-code/README.md

 This will load the scored forecasts from a remote s3 bucket without needing to download the files into the binder.

-If you want to do the full analysis, you can follow steps #7 and #8 above.
+If you want to do the full analysis, you can follow steps #7 and #8 above in the Rstudio Binder.